ebegalka/ProfitLossEvaluator/README.md

 Architecture Overview:
 * SQS receives message
-* Lambda function processes message, calculates profit/loss (balance)
+* Lambda function via Python processes message, calculates profit/loss (balance)
 * S3 stores the balance under a file in a .txt file

-How to implement:
+Implementation Guide:
 * Install and Configure Terraform (https://learn.hashicorp.com/collections/terraform/aws-get-started)
-* Using an admin role, or a role with necessary permissions, and substitute EthanAdminUser in the code with your role/user.
-(This is required for managing the KMS key via terraform)
+* Using an admin role, or a role with necessary permissions, substitute EthanAdminUser in the code with your role/user.
+(This is required for managing the KMS key via terraform).
+WARNING: If this is not done before implementation, the kms key may need to be re-configured by the root user.
 * `terraform init`
 * `terraform plan`
 * `terraform apply`